les1g/les1g/README.md

 I’m a Software Engineering student passionate about **clean architecture**, **scalable web design**, and **cloud-first solutions**.
 I love experimenting with new tools, building maintainable workflows, and sharing what I learn along the way.

-- Currently working on my personal portfolio website
+- Currently working on my personal website

 - Exploring data structures and algorithms

 - Ask me anything about Minecraft redstone

-- Fun fact: My GitHub username is literally my name spelled backwards
+- In case you did not notice, my username is my name spelled backwards

 ---